danjia21/me-as-a-service/README.md

 questions for evaluating evidence retrieval.
 It validates this baseline before any optional enrichment, so an interrupted session still leaves a working profile.

-Codex can then add clearly matched information from authoritative public sources and ask up to three focused interview questions to fill important gaps.
+Codex or Claude Code can then add clearly matched information from authoritative public sources and ask up to three focused interview questions to fill important gaps.
 Useful answers are rewritten as concise professional prose and added immediately; rough replies are never stored verbatim.
 Corrections update the same live index without a separate build or publication step.

 Each profile has a deliberately small structure: